mveeprojects/JavaSpringBootAPIProxy/README.md

   * [SO: Keeping JSON whitepaces (pretty printing) in Thymeleaf](https://stackoverflow.com/questions/62822117/displaying-pretty-printed-json-from-variable-with-java-spring-boot-thymeleaf)

 ### Next steps
-- [x] Run dockerised wiremock instance with mocked JSON response of an external REST API.
+* [x] Run dockerised wiremock instance with mocked JSON response of an external REST API.
-- [x] Run the application and wiremock together in docker-compose.
+* [x] Run the application and wiremock together in docker-compose.
-- [x] Add code to call the external API and send the JSON to the frontend.
+* [x] Add code to call the external API and send the JSON to the frontend.
-- [ ] Create a simple UI using Thymeleaf.
+* [x] Render JSON of external API in "pretty print".
-  - [ ] Text box and button for user input instead of path variables on frontend.
+* [ ] Create a simple UI using Thymeleaf.
-  - [ ] Handle 404s gracefully.
+  * [ ] Text box and button for user input instead of path variables on frontend.
-- [ ] Render JSON of external API in "pretty print" in an iframe or similar on the UI.
+  * [ ] Handle errors gracefully (400, 401, 404 etc.).
-- [ ] Add equivalent curl (without auth) to the UI.
+* [ ] Add equivalent curl (without auth) to the UI.
-- [ ] Add basic auth to external API call.
+* [ ] Add basic auth to external API call.
-- [ ] Add PII to external API response JSON and obfuscate.
+* [ ] Add PII to external API response JSON and obfuscate before sending in response to the frontend.